 Why is this medication prescribed?

-Lisinopril is used alone or in combination with other medications to treat high blood pressure.
+Lisinopril is used alone or in combination with other medications to treat high blood pressure in adults and children 6 years of age and older.
 It is used in combination with other medications to treat heart failure.
 Lisinopril is also used to improve survival after a heart attack.
 Lisinopril is in a class of medications called angiotensin-converting enzyme (ACE) inhibitors.
 It works by decreasing certain chemicals that tighten the blood vessels, so blood flows more smoothly and the heart can pump blood more efficiently.

 High blood pressure is a common condition and when not treated, can cause damage to the brain, heart, blood vessels, kidneys, and other parts of the body.
 Damage to these organs may cause heart disease, a heart attack, heart failure, stroke, kidney failure, loss of vision, and other problems.
 In addition to taking medication, making lifestyle changes will also help to control your blood pressure.
 These changes include eating a diet that is low in fat and salt, maintaining a healthy weight, exercising at least 30 minutes most days, not smoking, and using alcohol in moderation.